-A teratogen is a compound which permanently deforms the function or structure of a developing fetus.
+A teratogen is a compound that permanently deforms the function or structure of a developing embryo or fetus.

 Differentiate among teratogens that could negatively impact fetal development

 The effects of a teratogen on the fetus depend on several factors: the potency of the teratogen, the susceptibility of the fetus to the teratogen, the dose and duration of teratogen exposure, the degree of transfer from maternal to fetal circulation, and when during development the exposure occurs.

 Approximately 10% of congenital malformations are attributed to environmental factors, and 20% are due to genetic or hereditary factors.
 The rest have unknown causes or are due to a mix of different factors.

 The central nervous and skeletal systems tend to be most affected by teratogens.